Amrita Vishwa Vidyapeetham Allied & Life Science 2025

 BSc in Medical Radiography and Imaging Technology is an undergraduate degree programme in medical radiography and imaging technology.
 Medical Radiography and Imaging Technology provides candidates with numerous career opportunities in hospitals, nursing homes, rehabilitation centres, diagnostic laboratories and other healthcare facilities.

-The average fee of BSc Medical Radiography and Imaging Technology varies from college to college. iTranges between Rs.
-20,000 to Rs.
-300,000.
+The fees for the BSc Medical Radiography and Imaging Technology course vary from college to college.
+The average fee ranges between Rs.
+30,000 to Rs.
+12 lakhs.

 The average salary offered to BSc Medical Radiography and Imaging Technology graduates ranges from Rs.
-300,000 to Rs.
-20,00,000 per annum.
+3 Lakhs to Rs.
+6 Lakhs per annum.

 The minimum required qualification to enroll in BSc in Medical Radiography and Imaging Technology is successful completion of 10+2 in science majors physics, chemistry and biology.